maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 Most of these changes will not affect your code but read carefully through the list to asses if a migration is needed.

 - Cancel unloaded tile request on zooming in across multiple zooms.
 Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
 - Resize map when container element is resized.
-The "resize"-related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
+The "resize"-related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157), [#2551](https://github.com/maplibre/maplibre-gl-js/issues/2551)).
 Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser.
 Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry).
 - Improve rendering of areas below sea level, and remove elevationOffset workaround ([#1578](https://github.com/maplibre/maplibre-gl-js/pull/1578))
 - Remove support for `hsl` css color in a format that does not comply with the CSS Color specification.
 Colors defined in `hsl(110, 0.7, 0.055)` format will no longer work, instead it is recommended to use the format with percentages `hsl(110, 70%, 5.5%)`. ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
 - Move terrain object from style.terrain to map.terrain ([#1628](https://github.com/maplibre/maplibre-gl-js/pull/1628))
 - Remove deprecated `mapboxgl-` css classes (use `maplibregl-` instead) ([#1575](https://github.com/maplibre/maplibre-gl-js/pull/1575))
-- Full transition from WebGL 1 to WebGL 2 ([browser support](https://caniuse.com/?search=webgl2)) ([#2512](https://github.com/maplibre/maplibre-gl-js/pull/2512))
+- Full transition from WebGL1 to WebGL2 ([browser support](https://caniuse.com/?search=webgl2)) ([#2512](https://github.com/maplibre/maplibre-gl-js/pull/2512))
 - `LngLat.toBounds()` is replaced by a static method `LngLatBounds.fromLngLat()` ([#2188](https://github.com/maplibre/maplibre-gl-js/pull/2188))
 - Make geojson data source a required field to align with the docs ([#1396](https://github.com/maplibre/maplibre-gl-js/issue/1396))
 - Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))